 COMMUNITY

 There is a strong sense of community, which is one of the attributes this neighborhood is known for, as well as its geographical and physical traits.
 There are lots of different types of people in our neighborhood from various backgrounds and who have diverse interests.
 There are many clubs open to all neighbors.
 We get together for an annual parade/picnic and a few other community events.
 There are lots of parties in the neighborhood organized by the Swim and Tennis social committee as well as the Mantua Citizen’s Organization.
-Parties are diverse in theme, ranging from Crab Feasts and Dog Days of Summer parties during the time the pool is open, to Casino night, Band evenings and Oktoberfest gatherings.
+Parties are diverse in theme, ranging from Crab Feasts and Dog Days of Summer parties during the time the pool is open, to Casino night, Band evenings.
+There is always a winter holiday party at the clubhouse to which all are welcome, and sometimes an Oktoberfest gathering too.

-The Mantua Citizens’ Association prints and delivers a monthly newsletter to all homes within the development.
+The Mantua Citizens’ Association offers an online monthly newsletter to all homes within the development.
 There is also a Mantua Directory that is printed every 2 years.
-Dues are only $20 per year to cover the costs of these publications and a few other expenses The MCA organizes a Newcomers’ Dinner in the Spring as well as a Block Captain’s and Neighborhood Watch Volunteers’ Luncheon.
+Dues are only $20 per year to cover the costs of these publications and a few other expenses, including the picnic and parade and other social events.
+The MCA organizes a Newcomers’ Dinner in the Spring as well as a Block Captain’s and Neighborhood Watch and other Volunteers’ Luncheon.

 People have different reasons for wanting to live in Mantua.
 In summary, some of the reasons they choose our neighborhood: